 Before a person begins a regimen that includes antipsychotic medication, it is recommended that a thorough study and adequate research as well as consulting with a trusted physician is done to answer some of the most frequent questions that you may have concerning this class of drug.
 The following information may help in such research.

 Is Haloperidol a Sedative?

 Haloperidol does have profound sedation effects, but is classed as an antipsychotic medication, used in the treatment of schizophrenia, psychoses, mania, etc.1,23

 Does Haldol Help with Anxiety?

-There are less harmful medications and other treatments available to help alleviate stress and anxiety where antipsychotic medications would not generally be used.
+There are less harmful medications and other non-drug-based treatments available to help alleviate stress and anxiety where antipsychotic medications would not generally be used.

 How Long Does Haldol Stay in Your System?

 Haldol (haloperidol) or Haldol Decanoate is a long-acting antipsychotic medication.
 The extended-release version of this drug is prepared in sesame oil, to provide slow and sustained release over a 4-week period.
 The half-life of the drug is approximately 3 weeks.
 Plasma levels are seen to peak at about 6 days and then gradually begin to fall.
 After the third to fourth dose, the plasma levels remain steady.
 These are approximations that can vary due to age, weight, general health, genetic and other factors that can affect metabolization.1